garrandall/popular-music-data/tracks/-i-washed-my-hands-in--muddy-water-johnny-rivers.md

 I was home in Macon, Georgia
 They kept my Daddy in the Macon jail
 He said, Son, if you keep your hands clean, uh huh
-You wont hear those bloodhounds on your trail
+You won't hear those bloodhounds on your trail

 I fell in with bad companions
 I robbed a man up in Tennessee